THE SHAMA

 splendid gloss throughout.
 All

-the under parts are a rich bright chestnut
+under parts are a rich bright chestnut

 except the thighs which are white.
 The